SuperLoc

 About SuperLoc

 Map-based LiDAR localization, while widely used in autonomous systems, faces significant challenges in degraded environments due to lacking distinct geometric features.
 This paper introduces SuperLoc, a robust LiDAR localization package that addresses key limitations in existing methods.
-SuperLoc features a novel predictive alignment risk assessment technique, enabling early detection and mitigation of potential failures before optimization.
+SuperLoc features a novel predictive alignment risk assessment technique, enabling early detection and mitigation of potential failures before optimization (check out Why Predictive Alignment Risk).
 This approach significantly improves performance in challenging scenarios such as corridors, tunnels, and caves.
 Unlike existing degeneracy mitigation algorithms that rely on post-optimization analysis and heuristic thresholds, SuperLoc evaluates the localizability of raw sensor measurements.
 Experimental results demonstrate significant performance improvements over state-of-the-art methods across various degraded environments.
 Our approach achieves a 49.7% increase in accuracy and exhibits the highest robustness.
 To facilitate further research, we will release our implementation along with datasets from eight challenging scenarios.

 SuperLoc Figure